NixOS/nixos-summer/content/blog/callpackage-a-tool-for-the-lazy.md

 ## 2. Benefit: overrides

+`callPackage` adds more convenience by adding an attribute to the derivation it returns: the `override` function.

-As a consequence from the parametrized builds, we can also change the value of the parameters after the fact, using the derivations `override` function.
+That is, as a consequence of handling parametrized builds with `callPackage`, we can also change the value of the parameters after the fact, using the derivation's `override` function.

 Consider this new `default.nix`, where we added a third attribute `folks`: